Spencer S. Eccles Health Sciences Library History: Part One

 “Members of staff continue to add to their knowledge and ability in various ways.
 One full-timer is working toward a bachelor’s degree, all part time personnel are enrolled at the University, and the acting medical librarian recently was certified by the Medical Library Association.”

 The branch library at Salt Lake County Hospital was moved to the newly established University of Utah Medical Center in July 1965.
 This collection was clinical in nature and numbered 14,000 volumes.
-The main medical sciences collection remained housed in the George Thomas Library.
+The main medical sciences collection remained housed in the George Thomas Library on Presidents Circle.

 Priscilla M. Mayden, formerly librarian at the Veterans Administration Hospital Library in Salt Lake City, was appointed Medical Sciences Librarian in August 1966.
 She fought tirelessly for funding and approval for a dedicated medical library and became deeply involved in the project and dealing with academic politics.